On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

 in distribution as $i\rightarrow\infty$, where $N_{1}^1(T)$ is the number of individuals of a Yule process at time $T$, with one initial individual and parameter $1$. \end{lem}

-\begin{proof} For each $1 \leq j \leq i$, we consider a convergence in distribution in the same way as we did in the proof of Lemma \ref{lema1conv} for $\textswab{N}^{1,i}(T_i^x)$, but now with $\textswab{N}^1(0)=1$, i.e., the process starts with only one individual, and transition probabilities given by (\ref{b(n)}).
-Thus, as $i\rightarrow\infty$, the probabilities (\ref{b(n)}) become the infinitesimal transition probabilities of a Yule process with intensity $1$, starting with one individual.
+\begin{proof} For each $1 \leq j \leq i$, we prove convergence in distribution in the same way as we did in the proof of Lemma \ref{lema1conv} for $\textswab{N}^{1,i}(T_i^x)$, but now with $\textswab{N}^1(0)=1$, i.e.\ the process starts with only one individual, and transition probabilities given by (\ref{b(n)}).
+Therefore, as $i\rightarrow\infty$, the probabilities (\ref{b(n)}) become the infinitesimal transition probabilities of a Yule process with intensity $1$, starting with one individual.
 Since the process is Markov, the transition probabilities and the initial condition determine uniquely the finite-dimensional distributions. \end{proof}